DeLuca21/ynab-ha/README.md

 - **Update Interval Fix** – The integration now **updates every 10 minutes** by default but can still be customized in the integration settings.

-### ⚠️ **Version 1.2.0 (Beta) - Breaking Changes**

-This version **restructures all sensors**, meaning your **dashboards, automations, and entity references will need updating**.

-### 🔹 **What Changed?**

-- **Category, Account, and Summary Sensors Updated** – Additional attributes added, entity IDs may have changed.
-- **No More Legacy Entities** – The new structure improves clarity and flexibility.
-- **Breaking Change Warning** – Users must **update their dashboards and automations manually**.
-- **Removed Integration "Configure" option, Budget-Wide Summary Sensors, Category Group Summaries and Manual Refresh Service** - These may be reintroduced in a future update.
-- **New setup flow** - More user friendly and added YNAB terms to the setup process, requring acceptance of terms and conditions.

 ---